biodatlab/.github/profile/README.md

 - 💫 Biomedical and Data (BioDat) lab at the Department of Biomedical Engineering, Mahidol University runs by Titipat Achakulvisut, [titipata](https://github.com/titipata) since February 2022.
 - 🍙 Our lab works in an intersection of applied natural language processing, applied machine learning, and science of science (or so called metascience).
-- 🧠 We aim to build tools to make better science and interested in making ML applications for biomedical science.
+- 🧠 We aim to build tools to make better science and build ML applications for biomedical science.
 - 🌟 (Left) Applied machine learning for biomedical science (Right) Applied machine learning for science of science

 <p align="center">